turdus-m3rula/bugTracker/.github/ISSUE_TEMPLATE/bug_report.md

 2. Which version of iOS was it running **before the restore**?
 3. Which version of iOS did you (attempt to) restore to?
 4. What version of turdus merula are you using?
 5. What is your host system (OS version?
-Hackintosh?
 VM? etc.)?
 6. How are you connecting to the device (USB-A?
 USB-C?
 Apple/3rd party cable?
 Through a USB hub?)?

 **What are the steps to reproduce the issue?
 Please share all commands you've ran.**